MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 The GitHub Packages feed is a NuGet repository that uses the NuGet v3 protocol.
 The feed URI has the following format: `https://nuget.pkg.github.com/<namespace>/index.json`.
 Replace `<namespace>` with the name of the personal account or organization to which your packages are scoped.
-For example, use the following command to register an Azure Artifacts feed as a PSResource repository:
+For example, use the following command to register an GitHub Packages feed as a PSResource repository:

 ```powershell
 $params = @{